No API? No Problem - Mapping Coordinates to ZIP Codes for Free

 50158

-Ultimately a nearest-neighbor lookup will be used to assign a 5-digit ZIP Code to the 10 sample points using LON and LAT associated with known addresses, therefore we drop records with missing values for LON, LAT or POSTCODE and perform a bit of additional clean-up.
-In the last step, the original OpenAddresses dataset is converted to a GeoDataFrame:
+Ultimately a nearest-neighbor lookup will be used to assign a 5-digit ZIP Code to the 10 sample points using coordinates associated with known addresses, therefore we drop records with missing geometry or postcode and perform a bit of additional clean-up.
+In the last step:

 Iowa addresses in OpenAddresses dataset: 1,314,249